dps1984/dps1984/README_EN.md

 # About Me

 👋 Hi, I'm Daniel Pacheco, currently a **Business Analyst at Arval** and an aspiring **Data Scientist**.
-I document part of my autonomous learning journey in **Data Science, Python, SQL, Machine Learning, and Data Visualization**, combining business knowledge with technical skills.
+I hold a ** Private Master in Data Science and Big Data**, and here I document part of my ongoing learning journey in **Data Science, Python, SQL, Machine Learning, and Data Visualization**, combining the experience gained during the master’s program with practical projects and self-directed exercises.

 ---